jwaliszko/ExpressiveAnnotations/README.md

 #####<a id="grammar">Grammar definition</a>

-Valid expressions handled by EA parser comply with syntax defined by the following grammar:
+Expressions handled by EA parser, in order to have valid syntax, must comply with the following grammar:

 ```
 exp         => cond-exp